waterswv/oop-game-training/readme.md

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-#Training: Model a Game with OOP
+# Training: Model a Game with OOP

-You've learned about OOP, but let's look at how to **incorporate ojbect oriented programming patterns into a web site**.
+You've learned about OOP, but let's look at how to **incorporate object oriented programming patterns into a web site**.
 This document has an example of how we might approach making a card-matching memory game.

 ### User Stories & Game Mechanics
 1. A user can see a set of face-down cards.